TODO: add alt text

 How Does Glucose Affect Hydration and Performance?

-Adding glucose to an electrolyte drink can help provide extra energy to fuel prolonged efforts and increase sodium and fluid absorption through the gut.
+When we exercise, our bodies use glycogen (glucose/sugar stored in our muscles) for fuel.
+Adding glucose to an electrolyte drink can help provide extra energy for prolonged efforts, as well as increase sodium and fluid absorption through the gut.
 But consuming too much glucose is bad news for both hydration status and overall health.
+Let’s take a closer look at both of these points.

 When you aren’t actively consuming dietary carbohydrates, your body relies on glycogen (the stored form of glucose) to fuel exercise.
 Just one problem: Glycogen stores are limited.
 How long they last depends on exercise intensity and duration.
 After around 2 hours of endurance training, folks start to see performance decline.
 Sprinting can compress this timeframe a bit because it depletes glycogen even faster.